trixi-framework/TrixiParticles.jl/docs/src/general/surface_reconstruction.md

 area, with nested holes subtracted and islands added.
 Outer loops are counterclockwise, hole loops clockwise, and normals point out of liquid in the simulation plane.

+At an exact saddle tie, either connection is a valid perturbation of the degenerate bilinear zero set; the fixed pairing is a convention, not a uniquely correct topology.
+Exact-zero nodes are perturbed only while extracting a contour: an evaluation with **no strictly positive nodes** is treated as empty.
+This avoids inventing area from an all-zero plateau, while fields with positive nodes may still contain zero-node contours.

 ```julia
 fluid = RectangularShape(0.05, (16, 8), (0.0, 0.0); density=1000.0)
 contour, stats = reconstruct_surface(fluid; tank_size=(1.2, 0.8))